FRIDAYS ARE FOR FRANK: “That’s Life”

-A few weeks back, Thrillist published witty little listicle titled “24 Things You Need to Explain to Out-Of-Towners About Hoboken.”
+A little while back, Thrillist published witty little listicle titled “24 Things You Need to Explain to Out-Of-Towners About Hoboken.”
 It was pretty funny and insightful, featuring a lot of good info… except for one rather egregious error.

 At number four on the list, the author claims: